 Reform of Vocational Education (Rove)

-The Ministry of Education have announced major reforms for apprentice training through their review of vocational education (RoVE).
+The Ministry of Education has announced major reforms for apprentice training through their review of vocational education (RoVE).
 The reforms will see the creation of a single national institute with a network of regional polytechnic campuses.

 - The existing model needs reform.